Easy Grain-Free Tortillas (With Video)

-With Otto's Naturals -Cassava flour, making grain-free tortillas in the comfort of your home has never been easier or tastier!
-These tortillas are grain-free, gluten-free, nut-free, egg-free, AIP, vegan, and paleo.
+With Otto's Naturals - Cassava Flour, making grain-free tortillas in the comfort of your home has never been easier or tastier!
 Time for tacos everyone can enjoy!

-These grain-free tortillas are soft and a little stretchy but strong—no need to double up even when you make fish tacos!
-Check out the video tutorial below, then grab your tortilla press or rolling pin and start cranking these out on your favorite pan or skillet.
+These tortillas are soft and a little stretchy but strong—no need to double up even when you make fish tacos!
+Check out the video tutorial below, then grab your tortilla press (or rolling pin) and start cranking these out on your favorite pan or skillet.

 Plus, it only takes four ingredients to make these easy tortillas!